netblue30/firejail/README.md

 Use this issue to request new profiles: [#1139](https://github.com/netblue30/firejail/issues/1139)

-We also keep a list of fixes for previous released versions in etc-fixes directory.
+We also keep a list of profile fixes for previous released versions in [etc-fixes](https://github.com/netblue30/firejail/tree/master/etc-fixes) directory .
 `````

 `````